 - Youth and young adult gap services: Working with dozens of community-based partners to support COVID-19 impacted youth and young adults with critical gap employment services and supports.
 Funded programs include work experiences, training, mentoring, financial literacy, entrepreneurship and more.
 Most programs launched August 1, 2020.

-- Community CARES job seeker program and virtual training: Partnering with community-based organizations to provide employment and career services targeting specific populations impacted by COVID-19 including justice involved, seniors, culturally specific, veterans and people with disabilities.
+- Community CARES job seeker program and virtual training: Partnering with dozens of community-based organizations to provide employment and career services targeting specific populations impacted by COVID-19 including justice involved, seniors, culturally specific, veterans and people with disabilities.
 Funding supports areas of curriculum, coaching, career tools, engagement, job placement, training referrals and more.
 Funding is provided to community-based employment service providers to support virtual training programs.
 Programs launched mid-August.

 - Closing the digital equity gap: Partnering with TechDump, Literacy Minnesota, Saint Paul Public Library and Ramsey County Library to provide TechPaks to COVID-19 impacted residents to support their need for access to technology and digital literacy supports.
 TechPaks include a refurbished laptop computer, support from a Digital Literacy Navigator and required digital literacy classes.
 Applications for TeckPaks opened in August and will be available through December 2020.